 Flora & Fauna Protection

 Costa Rica is renowned internationally for its commitment to its natural parks and protected areas.
-In the pacific region, you can visit a myriad of interesting and beautiful sites and, as we at Arenas Del Mar Beachfront & Rainforest Resort have a vision focused on sustainability, we would like to present very important information regarding the situation in the world, Costa Rica and your behavior at our National Parks and reserves in the country.
+In the Pacific Region, you can visit a myriad of beautiful sites and, as we at Arenas Del Mar have a vision focused on sustainability, we would like to present the following important information regarding biodiversity protection policies both around the world and in Costa Rica as well as some suggestions for your next visit to our National Parks and reserves.

 There is an agreement between different governments of the world called CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora).
 Its aim is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.